Chapter 10. Intelligence and Language

 Racial Differences in Intelligence

 One of the most controversial and divisive areas of research in psychology has been to look for evidence of racial differences in intelligence (e.g., Lynn & Vanhanen, 2002; 2006).
 Firstly, the concept of race as a biological category is problematic.
 Things like skin colour and facial features might define social or cultural conceptions of race but are biologically not very meaningful (Chou, 2017; Yudell, 2014).
 Secondly, intelligence interacts with a host of factors such as socioeconomic status and health; factors that are also related to race.
 Wealth in North America has traditionally been linked to land ownership.
 European settlers were originally given land to settle, which could then be sold or used as collateral to acquire loans.
 On the other hand, Indigenous Peoples were deprived of their land, and other ethnic minorities (such as Black Americans) were not given the same land rights as European settlers.
 Later developments that allowed people to get government-backed mortgages were also systematically denied to minorities.
-This history explains the wide wealth disparity between Whites and other races, which in turn influences IQ test performance.
-Thirdly, intelligence tests themselves may be worded or administered in ways that favour the experiences of some groups (e.g., White Americans), thus maximising their scores, while failing to represent the experiences of other groups (e.g., Black Americans), thus lowering their scores.
+This history explains the wide wealth disparity between white people and other races, which in turn influences IQ test performance.
+Thirdly, intelligence tests themselves may be worded or administered in ways that favour the experiences of some groups (e.g., white Americans), thus maximising their scores, while failing to represent the experiences of other groups (e.g., Black Americans), thus lowering their scores.

-In the United States, differences in the average scores of White and Black Americans have been found consistently.
+In the United States, differences in the average scores of white and Black Americans have been found consistently.
 For several decades, the source of this difference has been contentious, with some arguing that it must be genetic (e.g., Reich, 2018) while others argue that it is nothing of the sort (e.g., Turkheimer, Harden, & Nisbett, 2017).
 Interestingly, this debate among scholars is playing out in a nontraditional manner; as well as in scholarly journals, the debate has become more widely accessible due to the use of social and online media.

 When average differences in intelligence have been observed between groups, these observations have, at times, led to discriminatory treatment of people from different races, ethnicities, and nationalities (Lewontin, Rose, & Kamin, 1984).
 One of the most horrifying examples was the spread of eugenics, the proposal that one could improve the human species by encouraging or permitting reproduction of only those people with genetic characteristics judged desirable.
-This was broadly understood as White Europeans versus other ethnicities.
-However, even within White populations, eugenicists advocated for restricted reproduction rights for poor people as they considered poverty being a consequence of some perceived biological characteristics.
+This was broadly understood as white Europeans versus other ethnicities.
+However, even within white populations, eugenicists advocated for restricted reproduction rights for poor people as they considered poverty being a consequence of some perceived biological characteristics.

 Intelligence Testing and the Eugenics Movement